akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 The materialized value for `StreamRefs.sinkRef` and `StreamRefs.sourceRef` is no longer wrapped in `Future`/`CompletionStage`.
 It can be sent as reply to `sender()` immediately without using the `pipe` pattern.

+### IOSources

+`[StreamConverters.fromInputStream` now always fails the materialized value in case of failure.
+It is no longer required to both check the materialized value and the `Try[Done]` inside the @apidoc[IOResult].
+In casw of an IO failure the exception will be @apidoc[IOOperationIncompleteException] instead of @apidoc[AbruptIOTerminationException].

 ## Cluster Sharding

 ### Passivate idle entity